-A.6 Stationary ECOM Example
+A.5 Stationary ECOM Example

 Assume an Air Force Base has a subbituminous coal-fired ECOM unit.
-Greenhouse gas emissions from this unit expressed in carbon dioxide equivalents and in units of lb/ton are calculated as follows:
+Calculate the greenhouse gas emissions from this unit expressed in carbon dioxide equivalents in metric tons.
+The base reports 100,000 short tons of coal were combusted.

-Step 1- Select the appropriate greenhouse gas emission factors (EFGHG) based on high heat values from Table 2-5 and Table 2-6.
+Step 1 - Select the appropriate greenhouse gas emission factors (EFGHG) and high heat values from Table 2-5 and Table 2-6.
 For subbituminous coal, the greenhouse gas emission factors are 97.17 kg CO2/MMBtu, 1.1 x 10-2 kg CH4/MMBtu, and 1.6 x 10-3 kg N2O/MMBtu.
-Use the GWP values from Table 5.
+The high heat value for subbituminous coal is 17.25 MMBtu/short ton.
+Use the GWP values from Table A-1.
+The GWPs are as follows: CO2 is 1, CH4 is 25, and N2O is 298.

-Step 2- Calculate emissions using Equation 27.
-Use the high heat value of subbituminous coal from Table 2-5 for unit conversion.
+Step 2 - Calculate carbon dioxide emissions using Equation 2-4.